 All existing pedestrian and bicyclist facilities that would be temporarily impacted during construction will be relocated as part of the project.
 Some facilities could be closed during construction.
 Project construction for pedestrian and bicyclist facilities will be phased to minimize disruptions to the public to the extent feasible.
-UDOT will also coordinate with the U.S. Department of Agriculture Forest Service, Cottonwood Heights City, Sandy City, the Town of Alta, and Salt Lake County during the final design of the Selected Alternative to mitigate disruptions to pedestrians, cyclists, and trail users.
+UDOT will also coordinate with the U.S. Department of Agriculture Forest Service, Cottonwood Heights City, Sandy City, the Town of Alta, and Salt Lake County during the final design of the selected alternative to mitigate disruptions to pedestrians, cyclists, and trail users.
 Potential mitigation for disruption will include providing signed on-road detours where feasible, closing facilities during low-use seasons (trail and use dependent), and providing information to the public about trail closures.

-UDOT will work with the municipalities and Salt Lake County during the final design of the Selected Alternative to determine whether additional funding is available for new trails or new trail connections to areas where S.R.
+UDOT will work with the municipalities and Salt Lake County during the final design of the selected alternative to determine whether additional funding is available for new trails or new trail connections to areas where S.R.
 210 improvements are made.

 If Gondola Alternative B or the Cog Rail Alternative is selected, UDOT will work with Cottonwood Heights City and Salt Lake County on the design of the bicycle path around the gondola or cog rail base station at La Caille to minimize safety conflicts and maintain the quality of this cyclist route.
-This could include providing a multi-use path from Wasatch Boulevard on the east side of North Little Cottonwood Road around the base station on land designated as open space by Cottonwood Heights City.
-The multi-use path could provide access for Cottonwood Heights residents to the open space and connect to the existing unofficial trail that continues to the Little Cottonwood Canyon park-and-ride lot at the intersection of S.R.
+This could include providing a multi-use trail from Wasatch Boulevard on the east side of North Little Cottonwood Road up to the land designated as open space by Cottonwood Heights City.
+The multi-use trail could provide access for Cottonwood Heights residents to the open space.
+Constructing a trail on the open space would be the responsibility of Cottonwood Heights.
+UDOT would build the trail within its existing right of way on the south and east sides of the property connecting the trail to the Little Cottonwood Canyon park-and-ride lot at the intersection of S.R.
 209 and S.R.
-210.
+210. The multi-use trail will also be extended from Wasatch Boulevard on the east side of North Little Cottonwood Road with the enhanced bus service alternatives.
+UDOT would not construct the trail across land designated as open space by Cottonwood Heights City.
+That would be the responsibility of Cottonwood Heights City.